AgbaD/Technical-Interviews/README.md

-# chat-app
+# game-room

-a p2p chat app
+a trivia app that tests users and updates the leaderboard in real time.